Item Components and Structure

 Plausible distractors: Distractors should be incorrect but still plausible.
 Distractors should be designed so that a student who does not have competence in the area could consider them to be correct answers.
 Distractors must be completely believable and should not use humor.
 Great distractors often come from common mistakes or misconceptions about the material.
 Distractors should not be incorrect only because they are irrelevant to the scenario or question stem.

-Question form: Stems for multiple choice, multiple select, and MCEO items should be complete sentences, written in question form (i.e., starting with who, what, which, how, when, why, etc.).
-However, if it is clearer to place an introductory phrase before the question word, do so.
+Question form: Stems for multiple-choice, multiple-select, and MCEO items should be complete sentences, written in question form (i.e., starting with who, what, which, how, when, why, etc.).
+However, an introductory phrase may be placed before the question word (e.g., "In which," "For which purpose," "Based on," "According to"), if it helps make the stem clearer.
 Matching items and order objects items should be phrased as imperative statements.

-Readability: The item should test the student’s knowledge of the subject, not reading comprehension, except when comprehension is what is being assessed.
+Readability: An item should test the student's knowledge of the subject, not their reading comprehension (except when comprehension is what is being assessed).
 A novice should be able to read the item and understand what is being asked.
 Outside of content-specific language, items should be simple and clear in word choice and sentence structure.

 Single idea: Items should represent one idea or concept.

-Should: Generally use should rather than would or could.
-Using would and could can often lead to subjectivity in items, but they may be appropriate in rare cases.
+Should: Use "should" rather than "would" or "could."
+Using "would" and "could" often leads to subjectivity in items; however, they may be appropriate in rare cases.

 Example: